OneKey-Network/addressability-framework/mvp-spec/PAF-Integration-Guide.md

     1.  to use the id and preferences for personalization

-    2.  to allocate content-id for each ad, include them in the transmissions, and sign the transmissionsThere is a confluence bug that causes the table of content to disappear:
+    2.  to allocate content-id for each ad, include them in the transmissions, and sign the transmissions.